cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 {% video local /img/guides/vue-quick-start/vue-quick-start-debugging-01.mp4 %}

 In this example, in the event we want to verify the state of our application, the test completes before we can register what happened.
-Fear not though, for Cypress' command log has another ability that we have not discussed yet: time travel.
+Fear not though, for Cypress' Command Log has another ability that we have not discussed yet: time travel.

 ### Time Travel